edoardo849/go-or-the-future-of-the-dev/README.md

 # Usage

 This slide deck and supporting material is part of the [_Golang Manchester_](https://www.meetup.com/golang-mcr/) meetup.
+Both inspiration and credits goes to the [High Performence Go training](http://dave.cheney.net/training) course by [Dave Cheney](https://github.com/davecheney).

 # Installation